mpatric/mp3agic/readme.md

 * build - compiles the library and applications, runs all unit tests
 * deploy - copies the jar and scripts to the deploy directory defined in ant.properties
 * doc - generate the javadocs

+Useful maven goals:

+* clean - remove binaries, docs and temporary build files
+* compile - compiles the library and applications
+* test - runs all unit tests
+* package - package compiled code into a jar

 ## How to use it